-Our very first CIS Merchandise called Summer Collection 2019 is now online and ready to be delivered to our students, parents and friends.Shop now
+Our new CIS Merchandise called Winter Collection 2019/20 is now online and ready to be delivered to our students, parents and friends.Shop now

 CIS provides a full schooling programme for 3 to 18 year olds with the university entrance qualification of Cambridge Advance Levels for the older students.